storyprotocol/ipkit/README.md

 ### Providers

-To initialize StoryKit in your project, you’ll need to wrap your application in `QueryProvider` and `IpKitProvider`.
+To initialize IpKit in your project, you’ll need to wrap your application in `QueryProvider` and `IpKitProvider`.

 we recommend doing this once in the root of the app.